 There’s always an element of risk when you buy a used car, even if the vehicle history report checks out and a trusted mechanic does a thorough pre-purchase inspection.
 If you don’t want that uneasy, roll-of-the-dice feeling, a powertrain warranty may provide some peace of mind.
-But what is a powertrain warranty?
+But what is a powertrain warranty, and what does it cover?

 What does a powertrain warranty cover?